MAProsper/patan-run/test/README.md

 # Tests
 Must set working directory to `test` and execute manually with valid account in target server.
+Prefix all commands with `HIST=.cache/patan-test` to isolate execution.

 ## patan-run
 **Important**: Modifies software installation.
 Replace path and user appropriately.